 So were they soothed?
 Yes!
 Music therapy helped to reduce anxiety, pain and depression by a moderate amount and appeared to also slightly lower fatigue (6).

-Those findings were backed up by evidence from a more recent systematic review of 73 randomized controlled trials that assessed the effects of listening to music on adults undergoing various kinds of surgery (5).
-Once again, music was shown to help reduce pain and anxiety and improve patient satisfaction.
-The review found that it did not matter whether the music was presented before, during or after surgery – all were effective.
+Those findings were backed up by evidence from multiple systematic reviews that assessed the effects of listening to music on adults undergoing various kinds of surgery, and those in the Emergency Department (5;7-8).
+Once again, music was shown to help reduce pain (5;7-8) and anxiety (5;7) and improve patient satisfaction (5).
+One review even found that it did not matter whether the music was presented before, during or after surgery–all were effective (5).

 It should be noted that there was no evidence that music listening shortened hospital stays.
 And there is no research yet on whether music listening helps to speed the healing of wounds or reduce infection rates, so clearly more research needs to be done!

 While there are general guidelines for the type and tempo of therapeutic music for alleviating pain and anxiety (1), evidence from two reviews suggests patients may benefit more when they are able to choose the music themselves (5;6).
 That makes sense – if you prefer to listen to a classical orchestra, an earful of classic rock won’t necessarily have the desired effect.

 Despite remarkable medical advancements surgery can be scary and time spent in hospital will likely be challenging.
 Music therapy is a safe, non-invasive and inexpensive complement to treatment (4).

 So, if it helps take the edge off, then by all means – play that funky (or classical, country, R&B…) music!